GreenWaves-Technologies/yolox_people_detection/README.md

 1. `eval_nntool.py` - This will validate nntool quantized model.
 2. `eval_gvsoc.py` - This will validate GVSOC quantized model.[^1]

-[^1]: However, to validate the GVSOC model you will need to cread dumps using GVSOC model in this repository.
+[^1]: However, to validate the GVSOC model you will need to create dumps using GVSOC model in this repository.